CadenM7/St.-Joseph-Bazaar/README.md

 **Tucker M. Groves-Benedict:**

 I am going to be primarily responsible for the JavaScript and Ajax programming, I will be adding functionality to the various elements of the website.
 In addition to this role, I will assist with any tasks as needed to produce a high-quality final product.
 I will endeavor to hold myself and my teammates accountable to keep up with our work.

+**Taryn England**

+I will be working primarily as a front-end HTML and CSS programmer.
+I plan to aid in other tasks as needed to ensure that the project comes along nicely, and we aren’t struggling to keep on track with all that needs to be done.